Hexham, New South Wales

+History

 Settlement occurred at Hexham in the 1820s when the land was granted to Edward Sparke.
 Hexham was named after the market town of Hexham, England with both towns being near to a Newcastle and sharing a history with one another; many of the coal miners from Newcastle upon Tyne and elsewhere in Northumberland moved to New South Wales at the time of settlement.

 The history of Hexham is closely associated with that of the nearby suburbs of Tarro (originally Upper Hexham), Ash Island, Tomago and Minmi.

 Geography

 Hexham measures approximately 6.7 km from north to south and 6 km from east to west, covering an area of 18.7 km2.
-The suburb is bordered to the east by the Hunter River - Coquun and by Ironbark Creek - Toohrnbing to the south, while to the west the suburb consists mainly of unproductive swampland and floodplains.
-Almost all settlement exists within a narrow corridor stretching along the Pacific Highway between the Main Northern railway line and the Hunter River - Coquun.
+The suburb is bordered to the east by the Hunter River – Coquun and by Ironbark Creek – Toohrnbing to the south, while to the west the suburb consists mainly of unproductive swampland and floodplains.
+Almost all settlement exists within a narrow corridor stretching along the Pacific Highway between the Main Northern railway line and the Hunter River – Coquun.
 This corridor, which is occupied mainly by highways and industrial areas, covers an area of only 1.1 km2.
 Within the zone residential development is confined to 3 small areas measuring only 0.137 km2 in total.
 On Maitland Road there is Hexham Park which has a number of facilities including a cricket pitch, rugby union field, lights, amenities and a grandstand.